LivePersonInc/developer-center/pages/Documents/ConversationalAI/KnowledgeBase/LivepersonKnowledgeBases/knowledge-bases.md

         If you select "Google Sheet" and you provide the URL to the sheet, be aware that this establishes a link between the knowledge base and the sheet.
 If you later sync the knowledge base, it is updated with the current contents in the sheet.

     * **Intent Association**: This field specifies where the intents reside, either in the knowledge base itself or in a domain in Intent Builder.
-Select either "Knowledge Base Intents" or "Domain Intents."
+Select either "Domain Intents" or "Knowledge Base Intents."
 If you select "Domain Intents," also select the domain from the list that appears.
 For a more in-depth explanation of these, see [here](knowledge-base-liveperson-knowledge-bases-introduction.html#knowlege-base-intents-versus-domain-intents) in the overview.

         If and when you are selecting the domain, be aware that it can't be changed after the knowledge base is created.

-3. Click **Add**.
+5. Click **Save**.

     This creates the knowledge base, and takes you to its search view.
 In this default view, you can search the title, intent qualifiers and content of articles.